 Coexisting medical conditions, be they an acute injury or a chronic condition like diabetes or bipolar disorder, can be relapse triggers that complicate or disrupt recovery.

 Research has also shown that substance abuse frequently coexists with other mental disorders.
 The 2014 National Survey on Drug Use and Health found 30% of Americans age 18 to 25 who suffered from substance abuse in the previous year had a co-occurring disorder [COD], such as anxiety or depression.
-For these individuals and for others with CODs, one of the best ways to safeguard both mental health and recovery is to stick with a doctor-prescribed medication regimen and get regular doctor checkups, ideally with an addiction-certified psychiatrist.
+For these individuals and for others with CODs, one of the best ways to safeguard both mental health and recovery is to stick with a doctor-prescribed medication regimen and get regular doctor checkups, ideally with an an in-person or online psychiatrist that’s addiction-certified.

 For anyone in recovery, though, preventative healthcare measures are an important dimension of good mental health.
 That means scheduling an annual wellness visit with your primary care provider and getting evaluated by a licensed mental health provider (a psychologist or psychiatrist) at least once annually.